A comprehensive list of eligible and ineligible expenses

 Late Charges - Charges incurred because payment to a health care provider is delinquent are not covered.

-Laxatives - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Laxatives - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Lead-based paint removal - The cost of removing lead-based paints from surfaces in a home to prevent a child who has (or has had) lead poisoning from eating the paint are reimbursable.
 These surfaces must be in poor repair (peeling or cracking) or within the child's reach.
 The cost of repainting the scraped area, however, is not reimbursable.

 Learning disability - Tuition payments to a special school for a child who has severe learning disabilities caused by mental or physical impairments, including nervous system disorders, are reimbursable.
-A doctor must recommend that the child attend the school.
-Also, tutoring fees paid on a doctor's recommendation for a child's tutoring by a teacher who is specially trained and qualified to work with children who have severe learning disabilities are reimbursable.
+Medical diagnosis is required.
+Also, tutoring fees for a child's tutoring by a teacher who is specially trained and qualified to work with children who have severe learning disabilities are reimbursable.
 See Schools, special

 Legal fees - Legal fees paid to authorize treatment for mental illness are reimbursable.
 However, any part of a legal fee that is a management fee, for example, a guardianship or estate management fee, is not reimbursable.